Stintino is one of the most beautiful places in Sardinia. Here are 5 reasons to visit it, including the best of what to see, cuisine and traditions.

 This land looks like no other place.

-5 - The Stintino culinary tradition
+4. The Stintino culinary tradition

 If you are a lover of local food, the culinary tradition of Stintino can only give you an incredible joy for the palate.
 The country's cuisine is mainly based on the fresh fish of the day, such as octopus alla Stintinese or with garlic, lobster soup, tuna bottarga and seafood to be savoured in the characteristic restaurants located in the small streets of the village or along the coast.

-4 - Fishing and the Tonnare Museum
+3. Fishing and the Tonnara Museum

-3 - The Vela Latina regatta
+2. The Vela Latina regatta

 It is a type of Mediterranean glazing, also used by Christopher Columbus and Vasco de Gama.
 The event lasts three days and is surrounded by events and manifestations that embellish the summer nights at the end of August in Stintino.

 If you are a lover of nature, you cannot miss the natural oasis of Stintino characterized by two ponds full of peculiar native flora and fauna that you will hardly be able to find elsewhere.
-The natural oasis is embellished by the glimpses placed at a height of two hundred meters from which you can enjoy the unique panorama that also embraces the Piana island and the Asinara national park, an uncontaminated and wild place, but a very popular tourist destination.
-Stintino is the closest embarkation point to visit it and has a strong emotional bond with the island of Asinara on which this national park is located.
+The natural oasis is embellished by the glimpses placed at a height of two hundred meters from which you can enjoy the unique panorama that also embraces the Piana island and the Asinara National Park, an uncontaminated and wild place, but a very popular tourist destination.

+These are just some of the things you can see in Stintino and its surroundings, but there are still dozens of places to visit and experiences to try.
 Don't delay any longer, the beauty of Sardinia and its land is there waiting for you, join it for an unforgettable experience.